We are always looking to improve this document, any suggestions should be sent to firstname.lastname@example.org

 The servers were purchased by the founder of FM, Mindy Rich, who donated them to FictionMania.
 All of the initial costs to set up FM were fielded by Mindy.
 Since we are now independent of Mindy, we do not ask her to bear any of the current costs.

-The monthly web site costs are mostly paid for by Glamour Boutique, whose banner you will see at various places on FM (We encourage you to visit their site and explore the possibilities).
+The monthly web site costs are mostly paid for by our sponsor, whose banner you will see at various places on FM (We encourage you to visit their site and explore the possibilities).

 Extraordinary one-time costs are met by donations, mainly from board members and special fund-raisers, such as the eBay story auction.

-A method of accepting donations has been set up, but due to the modest costs at this time, has not been made public.
+A method of accepting donations has been set up.
 As we decide to add features, we may then need to ask for support.